 Snowy peaks and frozen lakes are stunning sights you can see on the best hikes in Idaho if you go early enough!
 The trails marked are some of the most accessible and beautiful hikes you can enjoy during the late spring and early summer.
 If you decide to hike them in the summer, you’ll still get great views; there just won’t be any snow and ice.

-Please be very careful to analyze your knowledge and experience when evaluating decisions to travel in more risky and dangerous terrain.
+Please be careful to analyze your knowledge and experience when evaluating decisions to travel in more risky and dangerous terrain.
 Always hike with a friend and let someone know where you’re going and when to expect you back.
-Prior to embarking on any of the hikes listed below in early season, make sure to check the trail conditions.
+Prior to embarking on any of the hikes listed below in the early season, make sure to check the trail conditions.

-All lake trails are absolutely breathtaking in the summer.
+All lake trails are breathtaking in the summer.
 The greenery has come out, and many are so untouched that you are sure to see wildlife.
 Pack a picnic and spend some time relaxing at the stunning lakes.
 You have never seen anything more peaceful and serene before in your life.

 Sawtooth Lake, with Mount Regan towering over its southern half, is one of the most photographed spots in our area.
-You can find it on dozens of book covers and postcards, or you could go see it for yourself!
+You can find it on dozens of book covers and postcards, or you could see it for yourself!
 If you’d like to see the lake rippled with ice and aquamarine icebergs, head on this trail in the early season before it melts.